Flow Matching for Offline Reinforcement Learning with Discrete Actions: Method: Discrete Preference-Conditioned Flow Matching on Offline RL

 \subsection{Proposed Algorithm}

 Algorithm~\ref{alg:sketch} sketched the structure of our algorithm at a high level.
 Phase~1 performs an \emph{unweighted generative warm-up}, in which the rate network is trained via discrete flow matching to map a simple base distribution over actions to the empirical behavior distribution.
-This initialization is critical: it ensures that the learned CTMC places probability mass only on actions supported by the offline dataset, providing a well-calibrated generative model before value-based guidance is introduced.
+This initialization ensures that the learned CTMC places probability mass only on actions supported by the offline dataset, providing a well-calibrated generative model before value-based guidance is introduced.
 Phase~2 learns a preference-conditioned vector critic from the offline dataset, which is used to guide policy improvement in the next phase.
+Phase 1 and phase 2 can run in parallel without any problem as phase 2 does not depend on the running result of phase 1.
 Finally, Phase~3 performs policy improvement by reweighting endpoint actions according to $Q_\omega$ and refining the rate model via weighted conditional flow matching, biasing the generative dynamics toward higher-value actions while remaining within the data support.

-In the following, we will explain Algorithm~\ref{alg:sketch} in detail in terms of: i) the validity of the flow, ii) the rationality of the training objective, and iii) the inference algorithm.
+In the following, we explain Algorithm~\ref{alg:sketch} in detail in terms of: i) the validity of the flow, ii) the rationality of the training objective, and iii) the inference algorithm.